ntustison/Histograms/Text/methods.md

   merged the number of resulting clusters, post-optimization, to only three
-  clusters: "ventilation defect," "hypo-ventilation," and "other ventilation" where the first two clusters for each output are the same as the original implementations and the remaining clusters are merged into a third category.
+  clusters: "ventilation defect," "hypo-ventilation," and "other ventilation" where the first two clusters for each output are the same as the original implementations and the remaining clusters are merged into the third category (i.e., "other ventilation").
   It is important to note that none of the evaluations use these categorical definitions in a cross-algorithmic fashion.
 They are only used to assess within-algorithm consistency.